sony7760/DevOps/Terraform/aws/ec2.md

 ## About
-This is for provisioning an ec2 instance
+This is for provisioning an ec2 instance using terraform

 #### Workspace
 - Create a directory for workspace